Oral Skills Courses

 A: There are no courses at NC State specifically designed for visiting scholars.
 Whether visiting scholars can take classes depends on visa status and a variety of issues best answered by the Office of International Student and Scholar Services (919-515-2961).
 Visiting scholars who wish to take FLE classes must be officially registered in the class.
-Both the Intensive English Program on campus and our department have conversation and pronunciation classes each semester and in the summer.
+However, we do offer free ESL conversation and pronunciation classes each semester and in the summer.
 The schedule is posted on the ESL homepage.
 These classes are open to all international students, visiting scholars, and spouses.

 A: No, all FLE courses are open with the exception of FLE 402, Section 2 for Ph.D Engineering candidates.
 Please be aware that the number of seats are limited.
 The class size is kept small so students receive plenty of individual attention from their instructors and opportunities to practice.
 If the class is full, you may request be put on a waiting list.